adamchainz/blacken-docs/README.rst

     pre-commit run blacken-docs --all-files

-Since Black is a moving target, it’s best to pin it in ``additional_dependencies``.
+Since Black is a moving target, it’s best to pin it in ``additional_dependencies``, and upgrade as appropriate.
-Upgrade as appropriate.
+If you have Black installed as another hook, you can automate upgrading this pinned hook using `sync-pre-commit-deps <https://github.com/pre-commit/sync-pre-commit-deps>`__.

 Usage
 =====